 How much of our motivation happens in the forefront of our mind vs. behind the scenes?
-Daniel Pink shared that there is clear evidence that we are DRIVEN by autonomy, mastery and purpose.
+According to Daniel Pink, there is clear evidence that we are DRIVEN by autonomy, mastery, and purpose.
 Are we always thinking about these things on a daily basis?
 What types of things can we do to keep our drive up?
 At Terryberry, we are in the business of DRIVE.
 We want to go deeper into what motivates people and keeps them performing at a high level both personally and professionally.

 - “There is freedom in helping others in both your personal and professional life.”